 With Christmas around the corner, I felt that it was time to whack out my red lipstick and give it a go, and I know for certain I will be wearing this shade on my next night out as the holiday approaches.
 With all the doom and gloom with engulfs our everyday lives, it’s important to have fun with the little things in life which can lift our moods, even if it’s just slightly!
 I decided to create a look which is super simple, easy to achieve, can be worn comfortably during the day and through to night, and that doesn’t make me look as if I am caked in heavy makeup, which is the key to successfully pulling off such a bright colour.

 Anastasia Beverly Hills (ABH) eyeshadows are absolutely beautiful – if not just a tad fragile (take extra care!).
-These shadows provide so much pigmentation, and this palette is exceptionally easy to use – the mattes are incredibly blendable and the shimmers are creamy with the most stunning shine!
-However, it is essential to use a light hand!
+These shadows provide so much pigmentation, and while some of the mattes can be a bit patchy here and there in the Norvina palette, the shimmers are creamy with the most stunning shine – it is essential to use a light hand though.

 Firstly, I took the shade ‘Incense’, a matte dusty terracotta, on a fluffy blending brush, and washed the colour all over my lid, and then buffed it up into my crease.
 After that, I took the same shade and swept it under my bottom lash line, connecting the shadow on the outer corner of my eye together from the top to the bottom.
 A good technique when putting eyeshadow under your bottom lash line, is to look upwards as much as you can as this will help to prevent the eyeshadow from being placed too low down.